 out of 10

-How does the Range Rover Evoque drive?
-Despite our test vehicle having the Dynamic SE package, the driving experience is decidedly pedestrian.
-Even when driven hard, the Evoque takes around 8 seconds to hit 60 mph, well behind most of its competitors, and simply runs out of steam over 75 mph.
-This slower-than-average performance isn't too noticeable in the city but becomes more apparent when merging onto the highway or while passing on a two-lane road.
-The Evoque also demonstrated lackluster braking and handling capabilities during our testing.
-Most rival luxury SUVs offer more satisfying performance across the board.
+How does the Land Rover Range Rover Evoque drive?
+Despite our test vehicle's Dynamic SE package, the driving experience was pretty uninspired.
+In our testing, the Evoque needed 8 seconds to hit 60 mph, much slower than most competitors.
+At more than 75 mph, it simply runs out of steam.
+This sluggish performance isn't too noticeable in the city, but it becomes apparent when merging or passing on a two-lane road.
+The Evoque's braking and handling are also pretty lackluster.

 Comfort

-How’s the interior?
-The minimalist interior design looks neat, but we dislike that the climate controls are all touchscreen-based.
-Quick changes to temperature can be made from the home screen, but more specific controls, including those for the seat heaters, can only be accessed after a few virtual button clicks.
-Doing so can be distracting while driving.
+The Evoque's minimalist interior design looks neat, but we dislike that the climate controls are all touchscreen-based.
+Quick temperature changes can be made from the home screen, but more specific controls, including those for the seat heating, can only be accessed after a few virtual button clicks, which can be distracting while driving.

 How’s the tech?
-The center touchscreen has nice-looking graphics and is pretty responsive to the touch.
-But figuring out the various on-screen menus is cumbersome.
-Combined with a sometimes laggy navigation system and unimpressive voice controls, the Evoque's infotainment gives up both functionality and performance to systems from rivals such as Mercedes and Volvo.
+Combined with a sometimes laggy navigation system and unimpressive voice controls, the Evoque's infotainment gives up both functionality and performance to rival systems such as those from Mercedes and Volvo.
+The center touchscreen has nice-looking graphics and is pretty responsive to the touch, but figuring out the various on-screen menus is cumbersome.

 Wireless smartphone connectivity is standard and worked without fault in our testing for both Apple and Android users.
-Wireless charging is standard, and there are USB-C chargers for other devices.
+Wireless charging is standard, and there are USB-C ports for other devices.

-How’s the storage?
+How’s storage and cargo?
 The Evoque's rakish styling cuts into its outright cargo capacity, but it can still hold a decent amount behind its second row of seats.
-With those seats up there's 21.6 cubic feet of storage on offer, which is similar to what's available in the Mercedes-Benz GLA and BMW X1.
-The rear seats can be folded to increase capacity but don't fold completely flat.
-Small-item storage isn't plentiful but there are enough spots to stash smaller personal effects.
-Got small kids?
-Larger car seats will likely not fit in the rear seats without moving the front seat well forward.
-But the seat anchors are clearly marked and readily accessible.
+There's 21.6 cubic feet behind the second row, similar to space offered in the Mercedes-Benz GLA and BMW X1.
+The rear seats can be folded to increase capacity, but they don't fold completely flat.
+Small-item storage isn't plentiful, but there are enough spots to stash smaller personal effects.

 Value

-Is the Range Rover Evoque a good value?
-Going on looks alone, the Evoque looks every bit its price.
-It's immediately identifiable as a Range Rover on the outside, and once inside, there's a futuristic minimalism that Tesla's been chasing for a decade.
-Many of the touchpoints felt sturdy in our test vehicle but a few pieces, mainly around the center console, felt a bit light and downmarket.
-We're also not sold on what you're getting here.
-The Evoque is typically more expensive than similarly optioned rivals like the Audi A3, Mercedes-Benz GLB and Volvo XC40.
-For that amount of money, the Evoque should have more than a few considerable advantages over those rivals, but it doesn't.
+Is the Land Rover Range Rover Evoque a good value?
+On style alone, the Evoque looks every bit its price.
+It's immediately identifiable as a Range Rover, and inside there's a futuristic minimalism that Tesla has long chased.
+Many of the touchpoints in our test vehicle felt sturdy, but a few pieces around the center console felt light and downmarket.
+We're also not sold on what you get.
+The Evoque is more expensive than similarly optioned rivals like the Audi Q3, Mercedes-Benz GLB and Volvo XC40, but it doesn't offer any significant advantages.

-Warranties for the Range Rover are average for the segment, with both bumper-to-bumper and powertrain warranties of four years/50,000 miles.
-Roadside assistance coverage is again the same but free maintenance is not offered.
+Warranties are average for the segment, with both bumper-to-bumper and powertrain warranties of four years/50,000 miles.
+Roadside assistance also runs for four years/50,000 miles, but free maintenance is not offered.

-If style is at the top of your wants and needs list, the Range Rover Evoque should be at the top of your list too.
-The Evoque downsizes the brand's luxury cachet into a compact package and it remains as comfortable and serene as you'd expect a Range Rover to be.
-Inside, there's more style that mimics the brand's larger and more expensive models so you won't feel like you're missing out.
-Beyond the style, however, there's not much else that makes the Evoque stand out from the crowd.
+If style tops your needs list, the Range Rover Evoque should top your list too.
+The Evoque downsizes the brand's luxury cachet into a small package and remains as comfortable and serene as you'd expect of a Range Rover.
+Inside, the design and feel mimic larger Range Rovers, so you never feel like you're missing out.
+But beyond the style, there's not much else that makes the Evoque stand out.
+It's not especially fun to drive, it feels a little too precious to be used as a typical runabout, and it always seems a bit overdressed for running simple errands.

 Of the two trims, we'd opt for the base S trim.
 The Dynamic SE's upgrades are largely in styling and appearance, ideal for buyers seeking some extra flair, but you get the same key features with either trim.
 We'd still add the Dynamic Handling package for its adaptive suspension and sharper cornering.
 And given the Evoque's poor rear side visibility, the Technology Pack and its included surround-view camera would be useful.